 Memorable Manitobans: Herbert Milton Bell (1903-1977)

-Born in the RM of Dufferin near Carman on 12 April 1903, son of Alfred Bell and Amelia Brown, in 1928 he received an Arts degree from Wesley College then pursued graduate studies at the University of Minnesota, receiving an MA in English.
+Born in the RM of Dufferin near Carman on 12 April 1903, son of Alfred James Bell and Amelia Ann Brown (1868-1940), in 1928 he received an Arts degree from Wesley College then pursued graduate studies at the University of Minnesota, receiving an MA degree in English.
 During the Second World War, he served overseas in the Royal Canadian Air Force.

 He died at Winnipeg on 4 June 1977.

 Marriage registration [Herbert Milton Bell, Elizabeth Stanbury Ferguson], Manitoba Vital Statistics.

 “Three principals retiring,” Winnipeg Free Press, 8 June 1968, page 16.

 Obituary, Winnipeg Free Press, 6 June 1977, page 24.